16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 3. Develop Effective Sales Sequences for Follow-Ups

 Following up is the backbone of any good sales strategy.
-Having a couple of good sales calls with your prospect only to let them silently drop off the face of the planet signifies a death spiral for your sales strategy.
+Having a couple of good sales calls with your prospect only to let them silently drop off the face of the planet is a death spiral for your sales strategy.

-“Instead of individual touchpoints, top sales teams think in terms of multi-channel, multi-touch cadences.
+Dan Gower, owner of Buddy Gardner Advertising, has created over 950 sales cadences.
+He says, “Instead of individual touchpoints, top sales teams think in terms of multi-channel, multi-touch cadences.

-Cadences allow you to build value over time instead of trying to persuade someone all at once.
+“Cadences allow you to build value over time instead of trying to persuade someone all at once.
 As a result, sellers can build relationships and be less pushy.
 Open rates go up, response rates go up, and you'll ultimately close more deals.”

 Sales Strategies that Articulate End Results